 Many scientists and civil engineers are mistaking alkali activation for geopolymers, fueling confusion, using them as synonyms without understanding what they really are.

 To sum-up: Alkali-Activated Materials (AAM) are NOT Polymers, so they cannot be called Geo-Polymers.
-Geopolymers are NOT a subset of AAM because they are not a calcium hydrate alternative, the chemistry is radically different.
+Geopolymers are NOT a subset of AAM because they are not a calcium hydrate alternative (no NASH, no KASH).
+The polymer chemistry is radically different compared to the hydrate or precipitate chemistry.
 Those who claim that both terms are synonyms are promoting a misleading scientific belief.
 Learn why by watching these three videos.

 In his three recent keynotes at the Geopolymer Camp 2014, Geopolymer Camp 2015, and Geopolymer Camp 2016, Prof. J. Davidovits explained why Alkali-Activated-Materials are not Geopolymers, or why alkali-activation is not geopolymerization.
 We have selected all the sequences that had been dedicated to this issue in the GPCamp-2014, 2015 and 2016 keynotes.
 These new videos are titled: Why Alkali-Activated Materials are NOT Geopolymers.
 You will finally understand why they are two different systems.